-Science & Film interviewed Dr. Salman Hameed, an astronomer and professor of Cognitive Science at Hampshire College, about INVASION OF THE BODY SNATCHES and why some people think they have been abducted by aliens.
+Science & Film interviewed Dr. Salman Hameed, an astronomer and professor of Cognitive Science at Hampshire College, about INVASION OF THE BODY SNATCHERS and why some people think they have been abducted by aliens.

 Science & Film: Is any part of INVASION OF THE BODY SNATCHERS scientifically accurate?